Pips Answer for Sunday, August 31, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-08-31
+NYT Pips easy answer for 2025-08-31

-Answer for 2025-08-31
+Complete answer for 2025-08-31 (Easy)

 I approached the August 31st Pips set by Ian Livengood and Rodolfo Kurchan with my usual strategy: find the anchors first.
 In the Easy puzzle, the 'Sum 10' region at [2,1] and [2,2] was my immediate target.
 Looking at my available dominoes, I saw the [5,6] and [5,2].